thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 [@Ralf](https://x.com/vRallev) and all the contributors have done a fantastic job with [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil).
 The integration was smooth.
 I'm looking forward to how these libraries evolve.
 (Maybe it should be renamed to KiAnvil.
 Get it?
 You know, like Keanu, because of how lethal it feels?
 No? 😂 Don't worry, I will see myself out.)

+Thanks [@Ralf](https://x.com/vRallev) for reviewing the article.
 Until we meet again, folks.
 Happy coding! ✌️

 ### References